The Basics of Python

 • Other Built-in Types (modules, classes, None and others)

-# and (immutable) int(1) object is created
+# an int(1) object is created and

 # both x and y point at it